Did you know there are over 350 different kinds of pasta around the world?

 Ravioli, traditionally from northern Italy, is a fresh, filled pasta.
 Fillings vary but could include fillings like cheese and spinach, or mushroom.

 Now that you know about all the best Roman pasta dishes, all there is left to do is head to Italy and indulge in the finest pasta the world has to offer.
+And maybe go on a Tuscany day trip from Rome to try even more delicious Italian dishes.

 For more content about all things food, head over to the “Wine and Dine” section of our blog for more great reads.